-Interviews will be scheduled from November 4, 2011 through January 30, 2012.
-We interview on Mondays and Fridays only.
+Interviews will be scheduled from mid October through January.
+We interview on Mondays, Wednesdays, and Fridays only.
 The interviews will be as close to the applicants preferred dates as possible.
 Partners and spouses are welcome to participate in all interviews.
 Interviews are scheduled with faculty members and residents.
 Lunch residents will be arranged.
 The applicant will also have the opportunity to tour the University Family Medicine Center, as well as the Trident Medical Center.

 Our interviewing process is designed to make the selection process a fair and enriching experience.
 Interviewers are provided the information stated in the application and impressions are recorded by each interviewer.
 In February, these reports and the required information are studied carefully by the Resident Selection Committee and used to rank applicants for the National Resident Matching Program.